 Secure the pieces together with Crayola School Glue.
 Air-dry for 24 hours.

-If you want a glossy finish on your figure, mix equal parts of water and glue.
+For a glossy finish on the figure, students will mix equal parts of water and glue.
 With a sponge brush, cover the statue with glaze.
 Air-dry on wax paper.

-With Crayola Glitter Glue add your final regal embellishments.
+With Crayola Glitter Glue, students add final regal embellishments.
 As a last step, add her eyes.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step